 6.7 If interruption occurs during team’s innings, victory can only be obtained by the first team dismissing the second team or by the second team making a greater run total.

-6.8 Only one (1) umpire may be allowed at each end of bowling, which must change after each over.
-Extra coaches are not allowed on the field at all times unless replacing or giving quick messages to square leg to existing coach.
-6.9 If circumstances exist where an area of the ground or wicket is unsuitable for play, the team by mutual consent may bowl from one end throughout the innings to avoid the unsuitable area.
+6.8 Only one (1) umpire may be allowed at each end of bowling, which must change after each over 6.9 If circumstances exist where an area of the ground or wicket is unsuitable for play, the team by mutual consent may bowl from one end throughout the innings to avoid the unsuitable area.

-6.10 Teams may by mutual agreement commence and cease play up to 15 minutes later or earlier and those times stipulated in Rule 6.2 provided the total duration of the day’s play does not exceed 40 overs for u14 or u16’s.
+6.10 Teams may by mutual agreement commence and cease play up to 15 minutes later or earlier and those times stipulated in Rule 6.2 provided the total duration of the day’s play does not exceed 40 overs for u15’s.

 6.11 Matches not otherwise completed shall be decided by the number of runs scored on each 1st innings irrespective of the number of wickets lost, excepting where play has been interrupted.